javierarce/javier.computer/content/_posts/2026-08-05-treptower-park.md

 ---

 {% text %}
     <p>Mira, qué bien, un parque.
-Mucho mejor que escribir un correo, mejor que mirar al abismo que es la pantalla del ordenador, aguantar a un PM galo, entrar en Linkedin a compartir un caso de éxito, que se te caiga el pelo, una maldición egipcia.</p>
+Mucho mejor que escribir un correo, mejor que mirar al abismo que es la pantalla del ordenador, aguantar a un PM galo, entrar en Linkedin a compartir un caso de éxito, que se te caiga el pelo, una maldición egipcia, todo lo anterior.</p>
     <p class="is-light">Look at that, a park.
-Much better than writing an email, better than staring into the abyss that is your computer screen, putting up with a French PM, logging into LinkedIn to share a success story, losing your hair, an Egyptian curse.</p>
+Much better than writing an email, better than staring into the abyss that is your computer screen, putting up with a French PM, logging into LinkedIn to share a success story, losing your hair, an Egyptian curse, all of the above.</p>
 {% endtext %}

 {% stack %}